 Jardinet d’Aribau

-💸 Menu for one person for 25€.
+💸 Menu for one person for €25

-📍 C/ d’Aribau, 133
+📍C/ d’Aribau, 133

 Teresa Carles

-A classic among vegetarians in Barcelona.
-A full menu costs 13€ (quite economical if we remember that it is a totally BIO option).
-Their products, some of which you can buy, such as oil, are VMASS: Vegetarian, Mediterranean, Artisan, Healthy and Tasty.
+A classic among Barcelona vegetarians.
+A full set menu costs€13 (quite affordable considering it’s a completely organic option).
+Their products—some of which you can buy, like the olive oil—are VMASS: Vegetarian, Mediterranean, Artisanal, Healthy, and Tasty.

 📍 C/ Jovellanos, 2